IEntin/ClientServer/README.md

 necessary for running.\
 System wide (actually globally) unique pipe name plays a role analogous to\
 the unique combination of ip address and ephemeral port in the tcp case.\
-Practical advantage of this approach is in the possibility of independent\
+Practical advantage of this approach is the possibility of independent\
-concurrent starting and running of multiple clients even in the same shell\
+concurrent starting and running of multiple clients (in tests even in the\
-(in the background).
+same shell in the background).
 This works without any additional configuration.

 .........